Purpose

 All Cargo Strategic Partnerships Summary

-The All Cargo area is comprised of the following five boards: the Airmail Board (AMB) manages the development of standards related to airmail, including the data exchange and advanced formation.
+The All Cargo area is comprised of the following five boards: the Airmail Board (AMB) manages the development of standards related to airmail, including the data exchange and advanced information.
 The Dangerous Goods Board (DGB) governs the development of standards and guidance related to the transport of dangerous goods by air, including lithium batteries, applicable across the complete supply chain.
 The Live Animals and Perishables Board (LAPB) handles the development of standards for the transport of live animals and perishables, including pharmaceuticals.
 The ULD Board (ULDB) and the Cargo Operations and Technology Board (COTB) and their subgroups oversee the development of standards and guidance related to digital cargo, technology and business processes.
+The IATA/Cargo Handling Council (ICHC) develops standards, procedures and provides guidance necessary for the appropriate handling of cargo to ensure safe and efficient operational standards for all types of cargo, including mail and eCommerce.

 Benefits

-• Network with airlines and IATA specialists in the areas of dangerous goods, live animals, and perishable transportation
+• Network with airlines and IATA Subject Matter Experts (SMEs) in the areas of digital cargo, dangerous goods, eCommerce logistics, cargo and mail operations, ULD handling, live animals, pharmaceuticals and perishable transportation

 • Receive updates on changes in regulations before they are made public